VenkyK2307/NIFTY_500/README.md

 Languages used are HTML+CSS, JS <br>
 included a CSV file for all other details like <br>
-market capitalization, ALPHA, BETA , 5Y CAGR, EPS, Debt to Equity Ration..
+market capitalization, ALPHA, BETA , 5Y CAGR, EPS, Debt to Equity Ratio.